joshhaug/joshhaug.github.io/about.md

 title: About
 ---

+## Let Me Introduce Myself ##
 My name is Josh and this is my personal website.
+Some facts about me:
+* Attended [Pepperdine University](http://www.pepperdine.edu/) in Malibu, CA
+  * Majored in Mathematics & Computer Science

+## Contact Me ##
 If you'd like to contact me, there are a few ways of doing it:

 * Connect on [LinkedIn](https://www.linkedin.com/in/joshua-haug-64a04897)